sarkarchandan/ROSCrypto/README.md

 ## nodes: node\_alice & node\_bob

-##### The nodes _node\_alice_ and _node\_bob_ are typical ROS nodes which, are engaged in the peer to peer communication, by choosing sample plaintexts from a pool of predefined messages.
-Upon initializing the environment, both nodes call the _key\_authority_ service in order to collect their individual keys.
+##### The nodes _node\_alice_ and _node\_bob_ are typical ROS nodes which, are engaged in the encrypted peer to peer communication, by choosing sample plaintexts from a pool of predefined messages.
+Upon initializing the distributed system, both nodes call the _key\_authority_ service in order to collect their individual keys.
 Because of the fact that their individually collected keys are basically inverse of each other, any of the nodes can use its own key to encrypt a plaintext message and the other node is capable to decrypt the same and recover the message.

 ##### Encryption function looks like this